-16. Utilities Check utilities currently available at the site: Electricity 🗆 Telephone 🗆 Natural Gas □ Sanitary sewer □ Water □ Septic system □ Refuse Service □ Other □ b.
-Describe the utilities that are proposed for the project, the utility providing the service, and t general construction activities on the site or in the immediate vicinity which might be needed
+16. Utilities a.
+Check utilities currently available at the site: Electricity 🗆 Telephone 🗆 Natural Gas □ Sanitary sewer □ Water □ Septic system □ Refuse Service □ Other □ roviding the service, and the ty which might be needed.

 C. SIGNATURE

 I certify (or declare) under penalty of perjury under the laws of the State of Washington that the answers to the attached SEPA Checklist are true and complete to the best of my knowledge.
 I understand that the lead agency is relying on them to make its decision.